Dynamical induced quark spin polarization by magnetic field at the early stage of heavy-ion collisions: Results and Discussions

 We want to notice that the difference of the average spin (or spin polarization) for quark and anti-quark scaled by the quark charge is the same at any time during the evolution, i.e ${\Delta}S^{u}_y(t)/q_u={\Delta}S^{d}_y(t)/q_d$, or ${\Delta}P^{u}_y(t)/q_u={\Delta}P^{d}_y(t)/q_d$, where ${\Delta}S^{u}_y=S^{u}_y-S^{\bar{u}}_y$ and ${\Delta}P^{u}_y=P^{u}_y-P^{\bar{u}}_y$.

 We next examine the influence of the interaction between quarks on the dynamical evolution of the magnetic field at an early stage in heavy-ion collisions.
 We plot the comparison of the external magnetic field $B^{ext}_y(t)$ and total magnetic field $B^{total}_y(t)=B^{ext}_y(t)+B^{int}_y(t)$ as a function of time computed for RTA $\tau_{R}=0.4\rm fm$ shown in the left part in Fig.~\ref{fig_B}.
-The external and total magnetic fields are almost identical, a result consistent with previous works\cite{Voronyuk:2011jd,Wang:2021oqq}.
+The external and total magnetic fields are almost identical, a result consistent with previous works\cite{Voronyuk:2011jd,Zakharov:2014dia, Wang:2021oqq}.
 This means that the induced (internal) magnetic field is very small at the early stage in heavy-ion collisions, and can be negligible compared to the external magnetic field.
 However, this conclusion does not prevent further studies on the evolution of magnetic fields in the early stages of heavy ion collisions.
-In this work, we have not yet considered some key factors, namely the net charge effect and the vorticity effect, both of which have a very large effect on the induced magnetic field\cite{Guo:2019mgh}.
-At the same time, we found that the induced magnetic field is not very sensitive to the interactions between quarks, as shown in the right panel of Figure.~\ref{fig_B}.
-The results also show that there is an incomplete electromagnetic response effect, and the increase of the induced magnetic field in the direction opposite to the decay of the external magnetic field has a delay effect.
-In general, the induced magnetic field should be positive and increase rapidly to some "stable" value.
+In this work, we have not yet considered some key factors, namely the net charge effect and the vorticity effect, both of which have a large effect on the induced magnetic field\cite{Guo:2019mgh}.